Caremark: History

-In 2020 the business had 128 offices and employed about 6000 people.
+In 2020 the business had 128 offices and employed about 6,000 people.
 Most of the offices are in the UK, with 12 in Ireland, one in Malta and one in India.
-The Indian office, in Cochin provides free care in a home for 180 people who have been ‘abandoned’.
+The Indian office, in Cochin provides free care in a home for 180 people who have been 'abandoned'.

 In April 2020 the business was looking to recruit 3000 extra staff in the UK because of demand caused by the COVID-19 pandemic in the United Kingdom.
-One of the staff from Guildford and Woking was gifted a free tank of petrol and a round of applause.
+One of the staff from Guildford and Woking was gifted a free tank of petrol and a round of applause from random bystanders at a petrol station.
 It is also actively recruiting in Ireland.

 In 2022 it had more than 7,000 remote caregivers in 115 franchise offices.

 Services

-Services can include carers who live in the client's own home.
+Services can include companionship, live-in care where care assistants live in the customer's home, overnight care, and respite care.